-Our goal with this glossary is to help you navigate at least a few of the many spectroscopy and technical terms used throughout the industry, shedding light on definitions of frequently requested terms such as signal to noise ratio, thermal stability and sensitivity.
+Use this glossary is to help navigate a few of the many spectroscopy and technical terms used throughout the industry, including definitions of frequently requested terms such as signal to noise ratio, thermal stability and sensitivity.

 Is there a term we haven’t yet explained?
 Let us know and we’ll add it to our lexicon.